 - seis advance assurance / eis advance assurance application form;

 - latest company accounts and accounts of any subsidiary company;

 - details of all trading or other activities to be carried on by the company and any subsidiary and details of which company(ies) will use the money raised by the share issue;

-- the latest draft of any prospectus or similar document (such as a business plan) to be issued to potential investors;
+- the latest pitch deck or similar document (such as a business plan);

 - an up-to-date copy of the Memorandum and Articles of Association with details of any changes to be made;

 - details of any subscription agreement or other side agreement to be entered into by the shareholders;